AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/campaigns/create-a-campaign.md

    ![](assets/one-1.png)

-1. Select a category and click the **[!UICONTROL Create new Campaign]** button to create a new Campaign.
+1. Select a category and click the **[!UICONTROL Create New Campaign]** button to create a new Campaign.

    ![](assets/two-1.png)